 Therefore, the entire period of use of the capital goods is the actual decision criterion when considering which option is the most cost-effective for the investor.
 Since lower follow-up costs often lead to a higher purchase price in the long run to lower total costs.

-«coscomp LCC» - Valid life cycle cost analyses for capital goods from procurement to disposal!
+«coscomp LCC» - Dynamic life cycle cost analysis for capital goods from procurement to disposal!

 With the “coscomp LCC” analysis, you can not only obtain statistical data, but also carry out real, dynamic simulations over several years.

 The coscomp LCC analysis takes into account the fact that a product generates costs not only at the moment of its procurement or during the depreciation period, but throughout its entire life cycle.

 These are mainly dependent on the following parameters:

 - the duration of use (years, OTF = On Time Fraction)

 - Locations and number of units (worldwide)

 - MTTR – Mean time to repair